clayton-perszyk/faceBlock/README.md

-## FaceBlock
+## LimitMe

-## What is FaceBlock?
+## What is LimitMe?

-FaceBlock is a chrome extension that limits the number of times you can visit FaceBook each day.
+LimitMe is a chrome extension that limits the number of times you can visit websites each day.
-After visiting FaceBook 3 times, FaceBlock will display a message that you have reached your limit.
+After visiting a website a user defined number of times, LimitMe will display a message that you have reached your limit for viewing for that day.

 ## What problem does it solve?

-FaceBook can be a productivity killer, if visited to frequently.
-FaceBlock helps to prevent users from visiting FaceBook too frequently.
+Visiting websites that are not part of your work can be a productivity killer, if visited to frequently or habitually.
+LimitMe helps to prevent users from visiting websites too frequently.

 ## Who has this problem?

-Anyone who finds themselves habitually visiting FaceBook, leading to lost productivity.
+Anyone who finds themselves habitually visiting certain websites, leading to lost productivity.